angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 ### Top8

 I finished first in the swiss and got an European Legacy Masters invite!
-To think that I was worried about getting a Top16/32 to get the invite with the at large slots of the Italian POTY and ended up getting it with the first place...
+To think that I was worried about getting a top16/32 to get the invite with the at large slots of the Italian POTY and ended up getting it with the first place...
 I was pleasantly surprised!

-This is my second top8 in a row at the 4 Seasons Tournaments and not something I realistically expected to do, but I got lucky in some matches where it needed it and I think played some tight magic in a few tricky spots.
+This is my second top8 in a row at the 4Seasons tournaments and not something I realistically expected to do, but I got lucky in some matches where it needed it and I think played some tight magic in a few tricky spots.
 It was for sure a satisfying way to bounce back after Friday's poor performance.